Paycheck Protection Program billions went to large companies and missed virus hot spots

 - Construction businesses received the most aid of any industry from the PPP, more than the Main Street retail stores that have essentially shut down and become the public face of the coronavirus recession.
 Construction firms, meanwhile, have been deemed an essential business in all but six states, allowing most to continue operating.

-University of Chicago accounting professor Micheal Minnis has co-authored a preliminary study on the Paycheck Protection Program and set up a website tracking the program and its loans.
+University of Chicago Booth School of Business accounting professor Michael Minnis has co-authored a preliminary study on the Paycheck Protection Program and set up a website tracking the program and its loans.
 He sees few links between where the biggest economic need is during the COVID-19 crisis and where the government funds are going.

 Instead, Minnis said, PPP loans appear to be going to the eligible firms most able to retain their workforces, even before receiving assistance.
 "The irony of the program is that if your businesses was still operating and had a large payroll you got more money," Minnis said.
 "The worst-hit firms had already laid off some or all of their people by the time the program got started, so they may not have gone for it."